witheve/docs/v0.3/handbook/libraries/stdlib.md

 <table class="libitem">
   <tr>
     <td colspan="2">
-      <b>math/to-fixed</b> - Formats a number as a string to a certain number of decimal places
+      <b>math/to-fixed</b> - formats a number as a string to a certain number of decimal places
     </td>
   </tr>